zhang0426/netifyd/README.md

 - [Ubuntu](http://download.netify.ai/netify/ubuntu/)

 ### Runtime Requirements
-Ensure that the nfnetlink and nf_conntrack_netlink kernel modules are loaded.
+- [Linux] Ensure that the nfnetlink and nf_conntrack_netlink kernel modules are loaded if NAT detection is enabled.

 ## Download Source
 When cloning the source tree, ensure you use `--recursive` to include all